unrays/Apex/README.md

 </p>

 <p style="max-width:600px; margin:auto; text-align:left;">
 This is my first real project focused on performance optimization.
-Over five days of intense work, coding roughly ten hours per day, I developed around seven different versions using various techniques.
+Over five days of intense work, coding roughly ten hours per day, I developed around nine different versions using various techniques.
 Not all of them worked, and some proved to be far less efficient than others, but I learned a lot in the process.
 This framework lays the foundation for my upcoming game engine project.
 It allowed me to deepen my understanding of ECS, a topic I am passionate about.
 I don’t fully understand every single detail yet (which would be impossible at my current level), but I am confident I can explain at least 90% of the code, even though I wrote 95% of it myself.
 I worked extremely hard on this, and I truly feel that it paid off.
 </p>

 <p>
+  <a href="#iteration-1">Iteration 1</a> •
+  <a href="#iteration-2">Iteration 2</a> •
+  <a href="#iteration-3">Iteration 3</a> •
+  <a href="#iteration-4">Iteration 4</a> •
-  <a href="#-features">Features</a> •
+  <a href="#iteration-5">Iteration 5</a> •
-  <a href="#-getting-started">Getting Started</a> •
+  <a href="#iteration-6">Iteration 6</a> •
-  <a href="#-architecture">Architecture</a> •
+  <a href="#iteration-7">Iteration 7</a> •
-  <a href="#-showcase">Showcase</a> •
+  <a href="#iteration-8">Iteration 8</a> •
-  <a href="#-documentation">Documentation</a>
+  <a href="#iteration-9">Iteration 9</a>
 </p>

 <p style="color:gray; font-size:0.75em; opacity:0.6; text-align:center;">